-The Teachers College Digital Futures Institute aims to launch a robust research and development agenda to study the latest advancements in technologies and assess their impacts across diverse educational contexts.
+The Teachers College Digital Futures Institute is launching a robust research and development agenda to study the latest advancements in technologies and assess their impacts across diverse educational contexts.

 We build upon the rich digital research landscape at Teachers College with projects spread out across departments, centers, and labs, where our colleagues are leading research efforts in immersive digital learning, extended reality, media and civic engagement, artificial intelligence and robotics, maker education, digital literacies, and much more.

-These projects pose timeless, as well as timely questions, about different aspects of learning, teaching, wellness, community, childhood, among many other topics vital to the study of education, health, and psychology.
+These projects pose timeless, as well as timely questions about different aspects of learning, teaching, wellness, community, childhood, and many other topics vital to the study of education, health, and psychology.

 The Black Paint Curriculum Lab is a research and design space housed within the Department of Curriculum & Teaching at Teachers College.
 We host a vibrant weekly meeting for dialogue and cultural outings with a rotating group of participants, including current TC students, faculty, and alumni.
 Our activities center around investigative prompts to spark curiosity about knowledge that lives in emotions, memory, embodiment, senses, and spaces.
 We consider what might be learned from these provocations to inform teaching and learning.
 We wander, walk, map, and make as creative experiences that connect curriculum theorizing to actual curriculum design practices for diverse populations in a wide range of learning contexts.

 Media and Social Change Lab (MASCLab) supports media creation intended to spark social change, and the critical curation of and engagement with media through the lens of its impact on society.
 Our research and scholarship interrogates how media and society influence each other, multimedia-based research methodologies, and the development of pedagogy that uses media to foster civic engagement.
 MASCLab is housed in the Communication, Media, and Learning Technologies Design Program at Teachers College, Columbia University.